 Interest income and expense for all financial instruments except for those classified as held for trading or those measured or designated as at FVTPL are recognised in 'Net interest income and income from Islamic products net of distribution to depositors' as 'Interest income', 'Income from Islamic financing and investing assets', 'Interest expense' and 'Distribution to depositors' in the profit or loss account using the effective interest method.
-Interest on financial instruments measured as at FVTPL is included within the fair value movement during the period.
+Interest on financial instruments measured as at FVTPL is included within the fair value movement during the period and is recognised in 'other operating income'.